luvnft/bitcoinr/_pages/berne.md

   <figcaption>Aare from Altenbergsteg</figcaption>
 </figure>

-When turning around to finish the bangs of the letter B, I could see well the Granary Bridge (Kornhausbrücke) and the suspension bridge
+When turning around to finish the bangs of the letter B, I could have a good look at both the Kornhausbrücke (en.
+Granary Bridge) and the suspension bridge
 <figure class="image">
   <a href="/assets/images/runs/berne/city/resized/7-1200x900-kornhausbruecke-aare-perspective-with-pin.jpeg">
     <img src="/assets/images/runs/berne/city/resized/7-1200x900-kornhausbruecke-aare-perspective-with-pin.jpeg" alt="Kornhausbrücke view from the Aare">